fisnikgojani007/fisnikgojani007/README.md

 - 👋 Hi, I’m Fisnik Gojani
 - 👀 I’m interested in DevOps
-- 🌱 I’m currently learning Azure, docker, kubernetes, Terrafrom and Terraform Cloud, CI/CD tools with github and ArgoCD.
+- 🌱 I’m currently learning Azure, AWS, docker, kubernetes, Terrafrom and Terraform Cloud, CI/CD tools with github and ArgoCD.
 - 💞️ I’m looking to collaborate on my own project and try to deploy with my resources that I have.
 - 📫 How to reach me Skype: fisnik.gojani